Cowcatcher: Design

 On a mainline locomotive, the cowcatcher has to successfully deflect an obstacle hit at speed.
 The design principle is to push the object upwards and sideways out of the way and not to lift the locomotive on impact.

 The typical shape is a blunt wedge with a shallow V-shape in plan.
 In the later days of steam locomotives, the front coupler was designed to swing out of the way also, so it could not get caught up; this was called a 'drop coupler pilot'.

 Early on, cowcatchers were normally fabricated of bars mounted on a frame; later on, sheet metal cowcatchers were often used for their additional smoothness, and some cast steel cowcatchers were employed for their mass and smooth shape.
 Early diesel locomotives followed the same plan.

-Cowcatchers on early shunting locomotives in the US often had steps (called "footboard pilots") to allow yard workers to ride with the locomotive.
+Cowcatchers on early switcher locomotives in the US often had steps (called "footboard pilots") to allow yard workers to ride with the locomotive.
 In some countries, footboard pilots are outlawed for safety reasons, and have been removed.
 Modern locomotives often have front and rear platforms with safety rails, or deeply recessed steps, where workers can ride.

 Modern cowcatchers

-Most modern European rail vehicles must have cowcatchers with a snowplough function and rail guards.
+Most modern European rail vehicles must have cowcatchers with a snowplow function and rail guards.
 The required strength of the system is 30 kN in the middle of the track and 50 kN near the rails.

 Modern US diesel locomotives have flatter, less wedge-shaped cowcatchers, because a diesel locomotive has the cab near the front, and the crew are vulnerable to impact from obstacles pushed up by the cowcatcher.

 Anti-climbers

 To protect the crew and passengers, most modern locomotives have a horizontally grooved steel beam known as an anti-climber fitted across the front, above the coupler.
-Its purpose is to prevent colliding locomotives from riding up and moving over the locomotive frame through the cab.
+Its purpose is to prevent colliding locomotives from riding up and moving over the locomotive frame through the cab ("telescoping").